jseidl/bifrost/README.md

 * response_threshold = 15
 * request_threshold = 15

+## Usage

+Bifröst will be in the middle of your connection just like a reverse proxy would.
+Put it on training mode and it will start learning your pages' profiles then switch (in the configuration) to operational mode and give it a HUP signal.

+All ready! (if not, train more!)

 ## Extra
 To reload **bifröst** configuration without restarting just send a HUP signal to it.